avi12/web-ext-deploy/README.md

 # A description of the changes in this version, compared to the previous one
 # It's recommended to use instead --firefox-changelog , so it stays up to date
 --firefox-changelog?: string

+# The language of the changelog
+# Fallbacks to the Manifest's `default_locale` field, if applicable, or `en-US`
+--firefox-changelog-lang?: string

 # A description of the technical changes made in this version, compared to the previous one
 # This will only be seen by the Firefox Addons reviewers